I love Jersey City! What a great bunch of kids with awesome questions ... and I love anyone who loves Veronica :)

 But the Peacock Sapling did not listen to the Castle.

-The Castle remembers telling the Peacock Sapling that someday it would be six children wide.
+It told the Peacock Sapling that someday it would be six children wide.

 Now, the Peacock Tree listens to the Castle.